atxdevops/dodatx-food/README.md

 * Rice Bowl Cafe - a little north but great Taiwanese food.
 3cup chicken is great here, A few doors up is Snowmonster which is a great Taiwanese shaved ice for dessert

-* Kin and Komfort - also a little north, amazing fusion of Thai and Southern food out of a foodcourt.
+* Kin and Comfort - also a little north, amazing fusion of Thai and Southern food out of a food court.
 Cash only.
 Try the grandmothers deviled eggs and the beef tongue salad.

 MEAT!!!!
 --------